 Many seniors and their family members are unaware of the generous financial benefits available to U.S. military veterans in the form of Veterans Administration (VA) low-income pension benefits (aka “pension benefits”).
 For those who are aware, most have not done the proper planning to ensure federal benefits are received down the road.

 VA Benefit Eligibility

 In the form of VA low-income pension benefits, veterans with non-service-connected disabilities are eligible.
 Pension benefits are available to veterans who are aged 65 or older, meet the service requirements, or who have other non-service-connected disabilities, and are financially eligible.
 Additionally, pension benefits are available to widows and widowers of veterans.
-For purposes of pension benefit eligibility, the Veterans Administration (VA) rules consider those veterans who are aged 65 and older automatically disabled.
+For purposes of pension benefit eligibility, the VA rules consider those veterans who are aged 65 and older automatically disabled.